 - Multimedia content is on the rise.
 If you produce short videos or podcasts, you can also score points in the mobile sector.

-Before using one of these marketing methods, analyze how visitors use your website.
-How long do users stay on which subpages?
+Before using one of these marketing methods, analyze how visitors use your website: How long do users stay on which subpages?
 Which topics or products are of long-term interest?
-As long as it’s permitted by law – and with the consent of site visitors – you can analyze data that gives you indications of the interests and characteristics of your target group.
-Only then does it make sense to work out a longer-term marketing strategy.
+As long as it’s permitted by law – and with the consent of site visitors – you can analyze data that gives you indications of the interests and characteristics of your target audience.
+Only then does it make sense to work out a long-term marketing strategy.
 Use a mix of strong content, SEO, effective advertising with third-party providers, and an active social media presence.
-These measures take time, but you will most likely be rewarded for your efforts with better customer relationships.
+These measures take time, but you will most likely be rewarded with better customer relationships.

 Classic marketing can be used to expand your reach even with less internet-savvy customers and can generally carry your branding out into the real world.
 With QR codes, website addresses, or social media hashtags you can link to your internet presence and promote your website.
 The right mix of online and offline marketing increases your website’s popularity.

-Search engine optimization aims at placing a website as visibly as possible in the search results.
+Search engine optimization helps to rank a website higher in search results.
 This means that if a potential user searches for a certain keyword, the most helpful answer should be at the top of the results list.
 Ideally, this would be your website or a relevant subpage of it.

-What’s especially interesting for local service providers and retail shops: potential customers are increasingly using mobile devices to stay informed of local offers and to make targeted purchases.
+What’s interesting for local service providers and retail shops is that potential customers are increasingly using mobile devices to stay informed about local offers and prefer to make targeted purchases.
 Localization makes your website and the location of your company accessible to these people.
 Therefore, tailor the contents of your website to the relevant region.

 Do you want to be found offline as well as online?
 Read all about localization in our article “Local SEO: How local search engine optimization works”.